-A) WIRE ROPE CAUTIONS
+C) WIRE ROPE CAUTIONS

 1. Wire rope stretches when loaded, which reduces the diameter.
 Wire rope begins to wear the moment it is used.
 It must be regularly inspected to be sure it is in good condition.
 Wire rope must be removed from service when diameter loss or wire breakage occurs, as detailed in ANSI A10.4.

-2. Be sure there is enough wire rope to reach the lowest or highest possible point of travel.
+2. Be sure there is enough wire rope to reach the lowest possible point of travel.
 3. Do NOT expose the wire rope to fire, temperatures above 200° F (94° C), passage of electrical current, corrosive atmospheres, or corrosive chemicals.
 Such exposure will make the wire rope unsafe.
 4. Acids will corrode and reduce the strength of both inner and outer stands.
 If wire rope has been exposed to corrosive chemicals, it MUST be discarded upon completion of the project, or sooner if any damage is evident.
 Do NOT save wire rope that has been in contact with corrosive substances.
 When in doubt, replace the wire rope.

-B) WIRE ROPE INSPECTION
+D) WIRE ROPE INSPECTION

-Regular inspections are necessary to determine whether a wire rope is still safe to use or needs to be replaced.
+The need for replacement of suspension wire ropes shall be determined by regular inspection and shall be based on the condition of the wire rope inspected.
 Wire rope in active service should be visually inspected once every working day.
-A thorough inspection must be made once a month, or before each use of suspension wire ropes that have been inactive for 30 days or longer.
+A thorough inspection shall be made once a month, or before each use if the suspension wire ropes have been inactive for 30 days or longer and are placed into service.
 Dated and signed monthly reports indicating the condition of the ropes found during inspections must be kept.